Cardiff Bay Barrage: Construction

 Construction was undertaken by a Balfour Beatty / Costain Joint Venture.
 The electrical and control systems equipment was designed, installed and commissioned by Lintott Control Systems (Norwich).
-Construction started in 1994, following the successful passage of the Cardiff Bay Barrage Act of 1993 through the UK Parliament.
+Construction started in 1994, following the successful passage of the Cardiff Bay Barrage Act 1993 through the UK Parliament.
 The bill included provisions for compensation for any homes damaged by the barrage and a large wetland habitat for birds further east down the Bristol Channel.
 Features include a fish pass to allow salmon to reach breeding grounds in the River Taff and three locks for maritime traffic.
 Construction was completed in 1999 and shortly afterwards the barrage came into effect.
 The impounding of the River Taff and River Ely created a 2 km2 freshwater lake.

 Today

 The barrage has played an important role in the regeneration of the area.
 Attractions such as the Wales Millennium Centre, The Senedd, shopping and watersports have since moved onto the waterfront.
 In 2000 the Cardiff Bay Development Corporation was dissolved, and the Welsh Assembly awarded a contract to Cardiff County Council to manage the barrage, as Cardiff Harbour Authority (CHA).

 One of the major selling points of the proposed development was the opening up of a new pedestrian and cycle route across the barrage.
 This would not only enhance tourism on both sides but provide a pleasant and safe short-cut between Cardiff and Penarth, cutting two miles off the journey otherwise taken on the heavy-traffic roads further upstream.
 However, this benefit took years to materialise due to a lack of agreement between the derelict access land owners (Associated British Ports) and Cardiff Council.
-The "unfinished" barrage was the cause of much embarrassment to the Welsh Assembly.
 Cardiff Harbour Authority made significant progress in the creation of the bay edge walkway and have redeveloped a large portion of the previously inaccessible bay periphery and the bay edge walkway was finally completed and open to the public on Monday 30 June 2008, allowing public access from Mermaid Quay to Penarth Marina.
 The CHA has developed a Sea Angling zone on the outer breakwater arm.

 The Cardiff Bay Barrage has won awards as a feat of engineering from the British Construction Industry and achieved the Institution of Civil Engineers Brunel Medal.